Cleric-K/vJoySerialFeeder/Docs/Scripting.md

 ## Order of execution

-Here's a overall diagram of the vJoySerialFeeder's main loop.
+Here's an overall diagram of the vJoySerialFeeder's main loop.

 ![mainloop](images/main-loop.png)